PgOutput2Json/PgOutput2Json/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Error messages or screenshots**
+Innermost exception with stack trace.
 If applicable, add screenshots to help explain your problem.

 **Further technical information:**
-- PostgreSQL version
+- PostgreSQL version:
-- .NET version
+- .NET version:
-- RabbitMQ version (if applicable)
+- RabbitMQ version (if applicable):
-- OS version
+- OS version:

 **Additional context**
 Add any other context about the problem here.